JetBrains/junie-workflows/readme.md

 While our [IntelliJ plugin](https://plugins.jetbrains.com/plugin/26104-jetbrains-junie) works great with Python, the GitHub Actions implementation is still being optimized.
 Soon we will add more specializations images for different tech stacks.

 **Can I customize the workflow?**
 Absolutely!
-You can create your own GitHub workflow - just copy the `Run junie plugin` step and use our Docker image: `ghcr.io/jetbrains/junie_workflows/amd64-idea-ej:latest`.
+You can create your own GitHub workflow — just copy the `Run junie plugin` step and use our Docker image: `ghcr.io/jetbrains/junie_workflows/amd64-idea-ej:latest`.
 Check out the existing workflow for implementation details.

-**How does it work?**
-We've packaged IntelliJ IDEA with the Junie plugin into a Docker container that runs on GitHub workers.

-**Which LLM powers Junie?**
-We primarily use Anthropic's models, with some OpenAI sprinkled in.

----
-No special secrets or LLM tokens needed!
-Works in any private or internal JetBrains project with a default balance of $100 (most small refactoring tasks cost ~$1 or less).